cjstoddard/Pipboy/Build-Pipboy.md

 sudo apt install onboard at-spi2-core git gambas3*
 ```

-Once I have finished the TOTO list, I will do a 1.0 release and you can just download an installable package. but until then you will need to follow these instructions.
+Once I have finished the TOTO list, I will do a 1.0 release and you can just download an installable package.
+Until then you will need to follow these instructions.
 Open a terminal and type in the following commands;

 ```
 git clone https://github.com/cjstoddard/Pipboy.git